VictorAdeB/VictorAdeB/README.md

   I'm open to collaborating on Open Source Projects

-I'm learning React, Next, Typescript, Threejs,Database, Node, and Python
+I'm learning React, Java, Typescript and Node

 Languages: HTML, CSS, JavaScript and Typescript
-Tools and Libraries: Git, Tailwind, Reactjs, and Nextjs
+Tools and Libraries: Git, Tailwind, and Reactjs
-Animations: GSAP and Framer Motion.
+Animations: Framer Motion and Rombo.
 Extras: VScode
 Here are some ideas to get you started:
 About me: